-This school profile provides information you need to select your courses.
-Please consult with your teachers and your counsellor who can help you to make some good decisions.
-If your parents have any questions, they can reach us at (519) 759-2560.
-We are always happy to help our students to be successful.
+Talk to your teachers and counsellor about course offerings and the appropriate pre-requisites, they are here to help you.
+If your parents have any questions, they can reach us at 519-759-2560.
+We are always happy to help you to be successful.